 Most climate scientists are convinced, beyond a reasonable doubt, that the primary cause of global warming is increasing emissions of greenhouse gases due to increased burning of fossil fuels.
 These scientists argue that we must act promptly to reduce greenhouse-gas emissions or face severe harm.
 Based on this scientific consensus, world leaders agreed in Paris, during December 2015, to work together to keep the increase in average global temperature to well below 2°C above pre-industrial levels.
 Costs of implementing the Paris Agreement are estimated to be tens of trillions of dollars over many years, a significant portion of global gross domestic product, currently valued at about eighty trillion dollars per year.
 Many climate scientists question whether plans anticipated under the Paris agreement will be adequate.

 In 1896, Svante Arrhenius quantified greenhouse-warming theory thinking in terms of net flux—the amount of flux of thermal energy absorbed by Earth minus the amount of flux of thermal energy lost into space by Earth.
 Just four years later, in 1900, Max Planck formulated an empirical equation based on extensive laboratory measurements showing that the physical properties of heat change with the temperatures of the radiating and absorbing bodies and that flux is simply a function of this difference in their temperatures—not a function of the net amount of flux of thermal energy.
-In other words, what is important for warming is not the amount of radiation flowing, as currently assumed, but the physical properties of the radiation.
+In other words, what is important for warming is not the amount of radiation flowing, as currently assumed, but the physical properties of the radiation that is flowing.